abhishekarya1/Hash-Define-myNotes/content/java/more-oop.md

 - must be marked with `static` and must have a method body
 - implicitly `public` (just like any other method in interface)
 - cannot be `abstract` or `final`
-- it is **never inherited/goto impl class** (unlike normal `static` class methods) and we need to call it with interface name (`InterfaceName.methodName()`) since we can't call it using implementing class ref or name.
+- it is **never inherited by other interfaces or goto implementing class** (unlike normal `static` class methods) and we need to call it with interface name (`InterfaceName.methodName()`) since we can't call it using implementing class ref or name.
 We can also have the same method defined in our implementing class since they are never inherited so no overriding can happen.

 ```java
 interface P{